2026 Invited Speakers

 Join Chief Donna Wolf Mother Abbott of the Nause-Waiwash Band of Indians for an inspiring talk.
 The tribe, whose history is deeply tied to the Nanticoke and Choptank Rivers and the majestic Chesapeake Bay, has a core mission to preserve its culture and traditions through education.
 Chief Abbott, the tribe’s first woman chief, continues this legacy by sharing their history with students.
 She will discuss the vital connection between the tribe's heritage, the local environment, and their commitment to education, inspiring educators to integrate indigenous perspectives into lessons on water and the Chesapeake Bay watershed.

-A native of Dorchester County, MD, Donna grew up in the small community of Robbins, near the Little Blackwater River.
+A native of Dorchester County, MD, Donna Abbott grew up in the small community of Robbins, near the Little Blackwater River.
 She pursued a career as a Radiologic Technologist, which she has been for over 30 years.
 Her most recent place of employment is Johns Hopkins Hospital in Baltimore, MD.

 As a member of the Nause-Waiwash, Donna has served as Treasurer and Secretary of the organization.
 In 2014, the tribe suffered a tragic loss.
 Her predecessor suddenly crossed the veil.
 Being a matrilineal society, the women of the Nause-Waiwash voted Donna to lead the organization and continue the mission of preserving the history, culture and traditions of the tribe.
 As Chief, Donna has served on the Maryland Commission on Indian Affairs for 6 years.
 She was included in the Women of Dorchester mural in Cambridge, MD.
 In March of 2025, Donna was inducted in the Maryland Commission for Women’s Hall of Fame.
 While under her leadership, Donna has worked with multiple agencies to have local native history brought to the public school system’s curriculum.
 The tribe continues to have the most successful Native American festivals in tribal history and there has been much progress made in renovating the tribe’s two churches.
 Both churches are included on the Maryland Historic Trust Inventory.
 The church being used as the tribal longhouse has also been included on the National Registry of Historic Landmarks, recently has been approved for status on the National Park Service Chesapeake Gateways Visitor’s Experience, and will be used as a resource center upon completion.
 The Maryland Department of Transportation erected an historic road marker in Dorchester County acknowledging Indian Lands, the last known village of the Choptank Indian Reservation.